-A joint initiative with the British Heart Foundation, this was created to teach valuable lifesaving skills such as the recovery position, CPR and dealing with severe bleeding and choking.
-TSAR started these classes some 18 years ago and have supplemented them with our bespoke CPR & Defibrillator classes when installing defibrillators at businesses.
+Since our formation in 1998 our aim has been to teach valuable lifesaving skills such as the recovery position, CPR and dealing with severe bleeding and choking.
+We have also supplemented them with our bespoke CPR & Defibrillator classes when installing defibrillators at businesses.

 In October 2015 we organised the first Scottish Community Resuscitation Conference at the School of Medicine, University of St Andrews – a not for profit event designed to promote community CPR training and the use of public access defibrillators.
 Supported by the Scottish Ambulance Service and Scottish Government, it was a huge success.